 25 Park Place, Skyscraper in Downtown Atlanta, USA.

-The building was constructed in 1971 as the headquarters of a major financial company, representing the expansion of the financial district.
-In 2007, a large university acquired the structure and converted it into an academic center.
+The tower was built in 1971 as the headquarters of a major financial company, making it one of the defining structures of Atlanta's financial district at the time.
+In 2007, a university purchased the building and converted it into an academic center.

 The community of curious travelers